 Grants that support translations of book-length works of fiction, creative nonfiction, poetry, or drama that have not previously appeared in English

 An annotated list by renowned German translator and PEN member Burton Pike

 A listing of academic programs that offer courses and degrees in translation

-A selection of academic and literary journals that publish works in translation
+A selection of literary journals seeking works in translation

 Prizes and fellowships that are available to translators in order to help them complete their work

 Contact information for presses that publish works in translation